-Discover a dozen Cointreau cocktails that you’ll love sipping at home.
+Discover more than a dozen Cointreau cocktails that you’ll love sipping at home.
 Although Cointreau may be a supporting ingredient in these drinks, France’s iconic liqueur makes them all taste better.

 We consider Cointreau to be the MVLB (most valuable liquor bottle) in our home bar.
 It’s a bottle we pull out frequently, both for cocktails that traditionally call for Cointreau as well as for others that don’t.

 Crafting Margaritas with Cointreau is nothing new.
 The popular tequila cocktail is a Cointreau gateway for many amateur mixologists – including us a few years ago.
 However, once we added the orange liqueur to our French 75 recipe, we realized that Cointreau could be an integral part of many mixed libations.

 Cointreau is a clear liqueur produced with orange peels (both bitter and sweet) and alcohol distilled from sugar beets.
 Cointreau’s producers don’t age the Triple-Sec liqueur.
 Instead, they pour it straight into square brown bottles which later get shipped to all parts of the world.

 No fleeting trend, Cointreau’s history dates back to 1875 when brothers Adolphe and Edouard-Jean Cointreau concocted the Cointreau recipe in Western France’s Saint-Barthélemy-d’Anjou.
 Their descendants later joined forces with Remy to create the liquor juggernaut called Remy-Cointreau.